kuchtadaniel/.NET_C-sharp/Martin-Marietta.md

   **[](#table-of-contents)**

+  Authentication and Authorization:

+Authentication is not commonly used.
+We utilized internal authentication and had a dedicated team working on authentication solutions.
+However, we heavily rely on authorization policies to control access to various parts of the system.
+External User Authentication:

+For authenticating external users, we leverage Active Directory, ensuring secure access for external parties.
+Invitation-Based User Registration:

+In this scenario, an existing user or administrator sends an invitation to a new user to join a system or application.
+The invitation typically includes a personalized link, enabling the new user to sign up, set a password, and complete necessary authorization steps.
+This method ensures controlled onboarding of new users while providing required access and authorization.
+Account Activation and Confirmation:

+We incorporate account activation and confirmation mechanisms to enhance security and user validation.
+Web APIs:

+For web APIs, we implemented a newsletter feature using Dapper, which offers a simpler approach compared to our previous use of ADO.NET.
+Dapper's simplicity and smaller learning curve made it a preferable choice for this task.

 ## Authentication
 Authentication is the process of verifying the identity of a user.
 In this example, we'll use a simple username-password authentication approach.